Log-Aesthetic Curves: Similarity Geometry, Integrable Discretization and Variational Principles: Generation of dLAC

 where $\kappa=\theta_2/N$.
 It is possible to determine $q_n$ in principle, since we have $N+1$ equations for $N+1$ unknown variables $q_n$ ($n=0,\ldots,N$).
 Then, we have

 Now, equations \eqref{eqn:G1_Npt_q}--\eqref{eqn:G1_Npt_q3} may be solved numerically as follows: \begin{enumerate} \item We may write the general solution of \eqref{eqn:G1_Npt_q} as

-Also, we may temporarily put $(q_0)^a=\frac{\ell}{N+1}$. \item Substituting the above expressions into \eqref{eqn:G1_Npt_q3}, we have a nonlinear equation in $q_N$.
-We then solve the equation by a suitable solver, e.g., the bisection method. \item Compute $q_n$ ($n=1,\ldots, N-1$) by using \eqref{eqn:G1_Npt_qlinear}. \item Compute the left-hand side of \eqref{eqn:G1_Npt_q2} and put it as $L$. \item Apply the scaling $q_n\rightarrow \frac{\ell}{L}q_n$ so that \eqref{eqn:G1_Npt_q2} is satisfied. \end{enumerate} In this method, we are able to reduce the nonlinear equations for $q_n$ ($n=0,\ldots,N$) to a single nonlinear equation for only one variable $q_N$, by using the linearity of \eqref{eqn:G1_Npt_q} in $(q_n)^a$ and the scaling property of \eqref{eqn:G1_Npt_q2} and \eqref{eqn:G1_Npt_q3}.

-Figure \ref{fig:G1Miura} illustrates the examples of dLAC generated by using the above method.
+We also put $q_N=\beta q_0$. \item Substituting the above expressions into \eqref{eqn:G1_Npt_q3}, we have an equation in $\beta$.
+We then solve the equation to obtain $\beta$. \item Compute $q_n$ ($n=1,\ldots, N-1$) by using \eqref{eqn:G1_Npt_qlinear} to get linear expressions in terms of $q_0$. \item Solve \eqref{eqn:G1_Npt_q2} for $q_0$. \end{enumerate} Figure \ref{fig:G1Miura} illustrates the examples of dLACs generated by the above method.
 Despite the different $\alpha$ values, the shape of the curves in the top and bottom rows of the middle picture are similar.
 When $N=2$ (total number of vertices is $4$), the triangle cut by the vertices polyline of $\alpha=0.5$ is a little bit larger than that of $\alpha=-0.5$ as shown in the superimposed figure on the left.
-The right figure illustrates the case $N=30$ for $\alpha=\pm 0.5$ and the area bounded by the control polyline and the curve for $\alpha=0.5$ is larger than that for $\alpha=-0.5$, which is consistent with the left and middle figures.
+The right figure illustrates the case of $N=30$ for $\alpha=\pm 0.5$ and the area bounded by the control polyline with the curve for $\alpha=0.5$ is larger than that with the one for $\alpha=-0.5$, that is consistent with the left and middle figures.
 Each curve reasonably approximates its continuous counterpart and the difference of those curves is reasonable when compared with the case of continuous LAC as in \cite{Yoshida-Saito:G1}.
-The discrete counterpart of the curvature of the curves, which is given by the reciprocal of the radii of the edge osculating circles $1/\rho_n = (2/q_n)\tan(\kappa/2)$ (see Remark \ref{rem:osculating_circles}), is monotonically increasing from left to right, thus reproducing very well the property of continuous LAC.
-The computation time to generate dLAC on a Core i7 6700 3.4GHz is from $10$ to $70$ $\mu$sec according to $N=2$ to $30$.
-It is much faster than that based on numerical discretization of continuous LAC described in \cite{Yoshida-Saito:G1} since fine numerical integration to obtain the shape of the curves is not required and only coarse summation expressed in \eqref{eq:sum0} to keep the boundary conditions is necessary.
-This may be understood to be due to the geometric characterization of dLAC as discrete curves in their own right.
+The discrete curvature of the curves (see Remark \ref{rem:discrete_curvature}) is monotonically increasing from left to right and reproducing continuous LAC's property very well.
+The computation time to generate dLAC on a Core i7 6700 3.4GHz is from $10$ to $20$ msec according to $N=50$ to $300$ implemented in Matlab\textsuperscript{\textregistered}.
+The computation time based on numerical discretization of continuous LAC described in \cite{Yoshida-Saito:G1} takes about $80$ msec in Matlab\textsuperscript{\textregistered} and the discrete implementation is much faster since fine numerical integration to obtain the shape of the curves is not required and only coarse summation expressed in \eqref{eq:sum0} to keep the boundary conditions is necessary.